Have 10 days in Costa Rica? Awesome! That’s a nice amount of time to visit a couple destinations and not feel too rushed.

 - Bus: There is a bus from San Jose to Puerto Viejo at 6, 10, 2 PM and 4 PM every day that takes 5 hours.
 It costs ~5500 CRC (~$11 USD) and the bus station is at the Terminal San Carlos Avenida 9.
 I recommend getting there as early as possible to buy your tickets beforehand because this is a very popular route and gets full quick.

-Day 2 & 3: Puerto Viejo
+Day 2,3 and 4: Puerto Viejo

-Spend the next two days exploring Puerto Viejo, the gem of the Caribbean.
+Spend the next days exploring Puerto Viejo, the gem of the Caribbean.
 Take in the funky Caribbean-Costa Rican culture, dance the night away or explore the lush jungle.
 There is so much to do in this area and is best for beach bumming, wildlife watching and relaxing.

 Where to stay in Puerto Viejo